-Through the lens of MIT research, this course provides an intellectual framework for thinking about, applying, and commercializing the power of the nanoscale.
+Through the lens of industry applications, MIT research, and at-home, hands-on activities, this course provides a framework for thinking about, applying, and commercializing the power of the nanoscale.

-- Examine how fundamental assumptions change at the nanoscale—and explore the consequent effects on materials, systems, and applications opportunities
+- Examine how fundamental assumptions change at the nanoscale and explore the consequent effects on materials, systems, and applications

-- Acquire cutting-edge tools and strategies for building and discovery at the nanoscale, including fabrication techniques for micro- and nano-fabrication, bottom-up synthesis of nanosystems, and characterization methods that apply to multiple fields
+- Delve into case studies that examine cutting-edge tools and strategies for building and discovering at the nanoscale, including fabrication techniques for micro- and nanofabrication, bottom-up synthesis of nanosystems, and characterization methods that apply to multiple fields

-- Explore challenges and opportunities in managing, processing, and utilizing the data streams associated with connecting the physical to the digital for nano applications
+- Explore the inherent challenges and opportunities in managing, processing, and utilizing data streams associated with connecting the physical to the digital for nano applications

 Who Should Attend

-This course is appropriate for technology and engineering professionals, including managers, who are involved in nanoscience across any industry.
+This course is appropriate for technology and engineering professionals, including managers, who are involved in nanoscience in any industry.

 Computers are required.

-- A brief introduction to nano: Surprisingly familiar yet ripe for discovery
+- Introduction to nano: surprisingly familiar, yet ripe for discovery

 - Survey of current applications and their supporting toolsets

-- Tour of fabrication and metrology toolsets inside new MIT.nano facility
+- Virtual tour of fabrication and metrology toolsets inside the new MIT.nano facility

-Case studies of MIT-based research and/or commercialized applications in nanoscience and nanoengineering, interspersed with facilitated group design exercises and interactive discussions about participants’ use of nanoscale systems.
+- Case studies of industry applications and MIT-based research and/or commercialized applications in nanoscience and nanoengineering, interspersed with facilitated discussions:

-- The data side of nano: Managing, processing, and visualizing
+- The data side of nano – managing and processing